stclib/STC/README.md

 Performance
 -----------

 This library is very efficent.
 Containers have templated intrusive elements.
 One of the most performance critical containers is the **CHash map / CHash set**.
-Thankfully, is it among the fastest C / C++ map implementations: **examples/benchmark.c** compiled with g++ v9.2.0 -O3 on windows (the results are similar with VC++ and g++ on linux):
+Thankfully, CHash is among the fastest C/C++ map implementations available: **examples/benchmark.c** compiled with g++ v9.2.0 -O3 on windows (the results are similar with VC++ and g++ on linux):

 **CMAP**=*CHash map*, KMAP=*khash*, UMAP=*std::unordered_map*, BMAP=*ska::bytell_hash_map*, FMAP=*ska::flat_hash_map*, RMAP=*robin_hood::unordered_map*
 ```